- Where can I download the necessary ATELstream software? Download the client and server.

 No. The Astronomer’s Telegram is best for distributing human readable information, while ATELstream is best for distributing machine readable information.
 The Astronomer’s Telegram serves the need of distributing information which must come to the attention of people.
 ATELstream serves the need of distributing information which must quickly be responded to, by computers.

-To distribute an XML object through ATELstream, you must submit it to the main node using an approved credential from The Astronomer’s Telegram.
-During the beta test period, however, you may submit XML objects with a username “firstname.lastname@example.org” and password “test”.
+To distribute an XML object through ATELstream, you must submit it to the main node of The Astronomer’s Telegram.
+During the beta test period you may submit XML objects with a username “firstname.lastname@example.org” and password “test”.
 These will be distributed without an author name, email, or institution, but with the originating IP, port and hostname.
+Any identifying information about the author must be included in the XML object.
+We will review authentication requirements when we pass out of beta test mode.

 The Astronomer’s Telegram has been operating continuously since December 1997.
 We are committed to the same level of longevity and reliability for ATELstream.
-While the long-term provision of ATELstream will depend on its level of usage, we believe we can easily commit to keeping ATELstream active for at least 10 years — through January 2021 — so that those who are building automated systems can consider ATELstream’s utility in their design plans.
-We plan to develop this capability to conform with usage.
+While the long-term provision of ATELstream will depend on its level of usage, we believe we can easily commit to keeping ATELstream active for the forseeable future.

 ATELstream’s main node — the server which manages everything — is at astronomerstelegram.org:33331.
 This node manages all requests of networked clients and servers.
 When a new server starts up, it checks in there.
 When a client submits an XML object, it is submitted there.
 When an XML object is redistributed, the redistribution begins from there.